Dane Baptiste: Stand up career

 He was nominated for a Chortle award in 2015.

-His second stand-up show “Reasonable Doubts” sold out and was met with critical acclaim at the 2015 Edinburgh Fringe Festival, with his first nationwide solo tour following in 2016.
+His second stand-up show “Reasonable Doubts” at the 2015 Edinburgh Fringe Festival, sold out and was met with critical acclaim with his first nationwide solo tour following in 2016.

-In 2018, Baptiste set out on a world tour, including Australia and New Zealand, with his smash-hit third stand-up hour G.O.D.
+In 2018, Baptiste set out on a world tour, including Australia and New Zealand, with his smash-hit stand-up hour G.O.D.
 (Gold.
 Oil.
 Drugs.) about the worldwide pursuit of wealth, power and pleasure.

 In 2021, Baptiste launched a new show and international tour, The Chocolate Chip.